 As of Mar 31, 2020, the offshore drilling contractor’s total revenue backlog was $1.5 billion.
 Of the total, $1 billion resulted from the floating fleet while the remaining $500 million was from the jack up fleet.

 Capital expenditure in the reported quarter totaled $25 million.

 At first quarter-end, the company had a cash balance of $175.9 million, up from the fourth-quarter level of $104.6 million.
 Its long-term debt declined to $3,692.5 million from $3,779.5 million in the fourth quarter.
 The company has a debt-to-capitalization of 58.7%.

 Energy demand destruction stemming from coronavirus-induced lockdowns and the oversupplied crude market is affecting upstream companies.
 This, in turn, is reducing demand for the services provided by companies like Noble Corp.
 As such, the outlook for the offshore drilling industry seems gloomy.

 An estimated 51% of its available rig days remaining in the year were contracted.

 How Have Estimates Been Moving Since Then?

-Currently, Noble Corp. has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Noble Corp. has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. However, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report